 Holy Roman Empire: The HRE features as an actual game mechanic where nations are voted to lead it upon death of the present leader, and with Imperial Authority can enact reforms upon the Empire.
 With enough reforms, the leader can make the other members their vassals, and make the Holy Roman Empire one unified country, with the head of it being the leader of the new nation (this also disables the special HRE mechanics, just as if someone abolished the Empire).
 Sections of land away from the main part of the empire are labelled as 'Imperial', such as 'Imperial Asia'.

-Incest Is Relative: Marrying off your teenaged daughter to your cousin twice removed who rule a neighboring country is an excellent way to improve the relations with said country.
-(As well as an excellent way of create REALLY weird family trees.)
-You can in fact arrange Royal Marriages with every nation ruled by a noble house that share your religious group.
+Incest Is Relative: Marrying off your teenaged daughter to your cousin twice removed who rules a neighboring country is an excellent way to improve the relations with said country.
+(As well as an excellent way of creating REALLY weird family trees.)
+You can in fact arrange Royal Marriages with every nation ruled by a noble house that shares your religious group.